DE127/botble-activator-2/README.md

 1. Download the plugin from the [Here](https://github.com/rajaishtiaq6/botble-activator/archive/refs/tags/1.0.0.zip).
 2. Extract the downloaded file and upload the extracted folder to the `platform/plugins` directory.
-3. Make sure your folder name is  `botble-activator`, maybe you need to rename yuor folder from `botble-activator-1.0.0` to `botble-activator`
+3. Make sure your folder name is  `botble-activator`, maybe you need to rename your folder from `botble-activator-1.0.0` to `botble-activator`
 4. Go to **Admin** > **Plugins** and click on the **Activate** button.

 ### Changelog